Skip to main content

 THE END

-Meanwhile, the brewing-behemoth Stroh, once a major regional, was straining under the weight of going national through a series of ill-advised acquisitions beginning with Schlitz in 1982 and ending with G. Heileman in 1996, turning the once lean and mean machine into a sweaty, bloated and ailing giant.
+Meanwhile, the brewing-behemoth Stroh, once a major regional, was straining under the weight of going national through a series of ill-advised acquisitions beginning with Schlitz in 1982 and ending with G. Heileman in 1996, turning the once lean and mean machine into a sweaty, bloated, ailing giant.
 Saddled with excess brewing capacity, Stroh and companies like it were desperate to find small breweries like Cardinal to fill the void.
 For Stroh it was not enough, three years later, they were out of business, their brands absorbed by Pabst.

 By the fall of 1996, the idea of a downtown brewpub was floating around again in the Cardinal office, with an opening date projected for some time in 1997.
 Sales of the Devil Anse line were strong with distribution in five states, selling more in two months than the New River brand sold in an entire year.
 However, Stroh soon went into bankruptcy, which had a direct impact on Cardinal, eventually leaving them with no place to contract brew their products.